causal-agent/programble.github.io/_posts/2014-11-24-scheduled-suspend-and-resume-with-systemd.md

 weekends, when I spend more time at home.
 I'm sure I just need to read a bit more on [systemd Calendar Events][events], but it's not the weekend yet, so I'll worry about it later.

+*Update 2015-05-31:*

+To have different schedules on weekends and weekdays, I created two `.timer` files with `WakeSystem=true`, and prefixed the `OnCalendar` value of one with `Mon,Tue,Wed,Thu,Fri`, and the other with `Sat,Sun`.
+The same can be done for suspend.
+Remember to enable and start all timers.